 By Jay M. Pasachoff

-Lightly guided (as he writes me) by its general editor, Lord Rees of Ludlow, the current Astronomer Royal, this book tacks all the boxes: beautiful, scientific, accurate, interesting, and moderately priced.
-Be sure to get the new, 2020 edition, with a Mars disk on the cover; it is substantially modernized since the first, 2005 edition.
-In too-small type in the Acknowledgments at the end, after the substantial glossary and index, I spot that Ian Ridpath is credited “for planning the updates and providing most of the new text.”
+Lightly guided (as he writes me) by its general editor, Lord Rees of Ludlow, the current Astronomer Royal, this book ticks all the boxes: beautiful, scientific, accurate, interesting, and moderately priced.
+Be sure to get the, 2020 edition, with a Mars disk on the cover; it is substantially modernized since the first, 2005 edition.
+In too-small type in the acknowledgments at the end, after the substantial glossary and index, I spot that renowned astronomy writer Ian Ridpath is credited “for planning the updates and providing most of the new text.”
 So that high-quality participation gives me even more confidence in the book.

 Near the book’s end, each constellation gets its own page or half-page, with wide-field and “close-up” imaging (all carefully credited at the end), plus boxes of information, such as a biographical note about Henrietta Leavitt on the page for Cepheus.